 The EPS-Registry is an international collaboration of renal centers in Europe aiming at collaborating on a global basis.
 The main aim of the registry is to improve the knowledge on EPS by gaining insight into its epidemiology, pathophysiology, early diagnosis, and optimal treatment.
 With this knowledge, uniform diagnostic criteria and management strategies can be developed.
 Furthermore, the registry is of significant importance for research projects focusing on EPS.

 The EPS-Registry is designed to register and follow patients with a possible and definite diagnosis of EPS.
 Treating physicians are encouraged to report a patient even if there is only a slight suspicion of EPS.
-It is also possible to ask advice regarding diagnosis and treatment by the Q&A section.
+It is also possible to ask advice regarding diagnosis and treatment.
 It is intended also to store frozen samples of serum, plasma, blood (DNA) and dialysate of the patients being included in the registry.
 The information gathered by the registry is reviewed by the steering committee of the registry on a regular basis.
 Furthermore, on the website information on EPS can be shared and a list of publications on EPS is made available.